section-engineering-education/engineering-education/articles/how-to-optimize-wordpress-website-speed/index.md

 upsurge, there is a higher likelihood of the server performance being impacted thus making your website slow.

-VPS (Virtual Private Server) hosting requires you to know server configuration and server management.
-VPS costs from \$5 a month.
+VPS (Virtual Private Server) hosting requires you to be able to do server configuration and server management.
+VPS costs from $5 a month.
 Some of the providers are Amazon, Linode, and Digital Ocean.
 The VPS approach cuts on cost.
 However, you will be responsible for server optimization and if something breaks.